Skip to content

 LightGBM installations

 Setting up LightGBM involves installing necessary dependencies like CMake and compilers, cloning the repository and building the framework.
-Once the framework is set up the Python package can be installed using pip to start utilize LightGBM.
+Once the framework is set up the Python package can be installed using pip to start utilizing LightGBM.

 • How to Install LightGBM on Windows?